herpichRmit/SuperPrice/README.md

 - Docker

 ## Full Application
--cd into main folder where the frontend and backend directories are. run:<br>
+-cd into main folder where the frontend and backend directories are. <br>
+run:<br>
 docker-compose build <br>
 docker-compose up